zzzprojects/docs/html-agility-pack.net/pages/documentations/manipulation/clone-node.md

 ### Example

-The following example clone only the node itself without its children.
+The following example clones only the node itself without its children.

 ```csharp